Electrostatics/apbs/docs/getting/index.rst

 Requirements
 ^^^^^^^^^^^^

-The pre-compiled binaries include nearly all dependencies, so the only requirement is Python:
+The pre-compiled binaries include nearly all dependencies.
+There are a few items to be aware of:

-* All platforms
+* Windows
-  * Python 3 (tested with 3.9)
+  * Python 3.9

+* Linux
+  * Ubuntu or compatible flavor of Linux
+  * Compatible glibc
+    * Binaries were built with Ubuntu 20.04 with glibc version 2.31
+    * Binaries have been tested *successfully* under Ubuntu 20.04, 21.10, and 22.04
+    * Binaries have been tested *unsuccessfully* under Ubuntu 18.04

 .. caution::